mahendra-shinde/kubernetes-july-2023/deployment/Readme.md

 1. Strategy could be either "Recreate" or "Rolling Update"

 1. Recreate:
-	i.
-Stop and Delete one pod at a time (old replicaset) ii.
-Once ALL the pods are deleted, start creating new pods
+	1. Stop and Delete one pod at a time (old replicaset)

+	1. Once ALL the pods are deleted, start creating new pods

 1. Rolling Update:
-	i.
-Delete ONE old pod and REPLACE with ONE new pod. ii Repeat till all old pods are replaced with NEW ones. iii.
-Number of instances / pod to delete and create is configurable.
+	1. Delete ONE old pod and REPLACE with ONE new pod.
+	1. Repeat till all old pods are replaced with NEW ones.
+	1. Number of instances / pod to delete and create is configurable.

 ## Recreate demo